-ZERUST[®] oil and gas net sales increased 2.0% during fiscal 2020 compared to fiscal 2019 primarily as a result of new opportunities with new customers, partially offset by reduced demand as a result of the COVID-19 pandemic.
-The pandemic's impact on NTIC's ZERUST[®] oil and gas business was primarily due to significantly lower oil prices and travel restrictions, which inhibited NTIC's ability to travel to customer sites in order to install solutions.
-NTIC expects its oil and gas sales will continue to be impacted for the duration of the pandemic.
-NTIC also anticipates that its sales of ZERUST[®] products and services into the oil and gas industry will continue to remain subject to significant volatility from quarter to quarter as sales are recognized, specifically due to the volatility of oil prices.
+ZERUST® oil and gas net sales increased 36.3% during fiscal 2021 compared to fiscal 2020 primarily as a result of new opportunities with new customers, partially offset by reduced demand as a result of the COVID-19 pandemic.
+NTIC anticipates that its sales of ZERUST® products and services into the oil and gas industry will continue to remain subject to significant volatility from quarter to quarter as sales are recognized, specifically due to the volatility of oil prices.
 Demand for oil and gas products around the world depends primarily on market acceptance and the reach of NTIC's distribution network.
 Because of the typical size of individual orders and overall size of NTIC's net sales derived from sales of oil and gas products, the timing of one or more orders can materially affect NTIC's quarterly sales compared to prior fiscal year quarters.

-During fiscal 2020, 27.6% of NTIC's consolidated net sales were derived from sales of Natur-Tec[®] products, compared to 31.5% during fiscal 2019.
-Sales of Natur-Tec[®] products decreased 25.1% to \$13,164,156 during fiscal 2020 compared to \$17,575,425 during fiscal 2019.
-This decrease was primarily due to a decrease in finished product sales in North America and finished product sales at NTIC's majority-owned subsidiary in India, Natur-Tec India Private Limited (Natur-Tec India), and decreased demand globally as a result of the COVID-19 pandemic.
-The COVID pandemic has adversely impacted demand from across the apparel industry, as well as many large users of bioplastics, including college campuses, stadiums, arenas, restaurants, and corporate office complexes.
-NTIC currently expects these customers will be some of the last businesses to re-open, and accordingly, anticipates that the COVID-19 pandemic will continue to significantly adversely affect sales of Natur-Tec[®] products during fiscal 2021.
+During fiscal 2021, 19.4% of NTIC's consolidated net sales were derived from sales of Natur-Tec® products, compared to 27.6% during fiscal 2020.
+Sales of Natur-Tec® products decreased 16.9% to \$10,939,385 during fiscal 2021 compared to \$13,164,156 during fiscal 2020.
+The COVID pandemic has adversely impacted demand for Natur-Tec® products from across the apparel industry, as well as many large users of bioplastics, including college campuses, stadiums, arenas, restaurants, and corporate office complexes.
+NTIC currently expects these customers will be some of the last businesses to fully re-open, and accordingly, anticipates that the COVID-19 pandemic will continue to significantly adversely affect sales of Natur-Tec® products during fiscal 2022.

 Cost of Goods Sold.
-Cost of goods sold decreased 16.8% in fiscal 2020 compared to fiscal 2019 primarily as a result of the decrease in net sales, as described above.
-Cost of goods sold as a percentage of net sales decreased to 66.4% during fiscal 2020 compared to 68.1% during fiscal 2019 primarily due to an increased percentage of product sales from ZERUST[®] oil and gas products, which have higher gross margins than NTIC's traditional ZERUST[®] industrial products and services or its Natur-Tec[®] products.
+Cost of goods sold increased 16.8% in fiscal 2021 compared to fiscal 2020 primarily as a result of the increase in net sales, as described above.
+Cost of goods sold as a percentage of net sales decreased to 65.4% during fiscal 2020 compared to 66.4% during fiscal 2020 primarily due to changes in product mix.
+Sales from Natur-Tec® products have lower gross margins than NTIC's traditional ZERUST® oil and gas products.
+This decrease was partially offset by price increases on raw materials used in NTIC's products.

 Equity in Income from Joint Ventures.
-NTIC's equity in income from joint ventures decreased 40.9% to \$4,270,327 during fiscal 2020 compared to \$7,225,518 during fiscal 2019.
-This decrease was primarily a result of decreased profitability of the joint ventures during fiscal 2020 compared to fiscal 2019 and which fluctuates based on net sales.
-Of the total equity in income from joint ventures, NTIC had equity in income from joint ventures of \$2,622,423 attributable to EXCOR during fiscal 2020 compared to \$5,415,362 attributable to EXCOR during fiscal 2020 compared to \$1,810,156 during fiscal 2019.
+NTIC's equity in income from joint ventures increased 74.8% to \$7,465,214 during fiscal 2021 compared to \$4,270,327 during fiscal 2020.
+This increase was primarily a result of increased profitability of the joint ventures, which fluctuates based on net sales, during the fiscal 2021.
+Of the total equity in income from joint ventures, NTIC had equity in income from joint ventures of \$4,400,403 attributable to EXCOR during fiscal 2021 compared to \$2,622,423 attributable to EXCOR during fiscal 2020.
+NTIC had equity in income of all other joint ventures of \$3,064,811 during fiscal 2021 compared to \$1,647,904 during fiscal 2020.